terraform-ibm-modules/atracker/README.md

 # IBM Cloud ATracker - Terraform Module
 <br/>

-This module is used to create observabillty service of Activity Tracking with Cloud Object storage solution on IBM Cloud Platform.
+This module is used to send Activity Tracking events to ATracker instead of LogDNA.
 This gives you the visibility into the performance and health of your resources on IBM Cloud.
-It differs from other observability services like sysdig monitoring and logging with logdna as an alternative storage solution utilizing a COS instance.
+It differs by AT events separated from log events (double agent) and AT events sent to a new ATracker URL.

 Atracker module provision:
 - Atracker